eriklong95/linking/symbol-resolution/symbol-table.template.md

 The next byte defines the `st_other` property which is unused.

-The next two bytes is the `section` property which tells us which section contains the definition of the symbol.
-In our case, `section` is 3, which is also the index of the
+The next two bytes defines the `st_shndx` property which indicates the index of the section where the symbol is defined.
+The data type is `Elf64_Half`, a two-byte long unsigned integer.
+In our case, the property has the value `2`.
+We can look up that this is the index of the `.data` section.
+This is the section for initialized variables so this makes sense.

 value, address?
 What do we mean by the `value` of a symbol?